bonny/WordPress-Simple-History/readme.txt

 = trunk =

 - Added: Export!
 Now it's possible to export the events log to a JSON or CSV formatted file.
+It's your data so you should be able to export it any time you want or need.
+And now you can do that.
 You will find the export function in the Simple History settings page (Settings -> Simple History).
 - Added: Filter `simple_history/header_initiator_use_you`.
 - Fixed: Fixed an undefined variable in get_avatar().
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/74.